2021 European Athletics Team Championships: Grouping and host cities

 It had been decided in 2018 that, starting in 2021, a new system would be introduced for grouping teams in the ETC. This would aim to have 8 teams in the Super League (plus the host country if it had not already qualified), 12 teams in the First and Second Leagues, and all the remaining teams in the Third League.

 The city of Minsk, Belarus, initially designated as the Super League venue, was replaced by Chorzów in November 2020 due to the political situation in Belarus.

 Super League

-The 2021 Super League will consist of only 8 teams, instead of the previously 12 in all previous editions.
+The 2021 Super League consisted of only 8 teams, down from 12 in previous editions.

-As Ukraine withdrew on 24 May because of the COVID-19 pandemic, the EAA ruled that they will be relegated in 2023.
+On 24 May, Ukraine withdrew due to the COVID-19 pandemic, and the EAA ruled Ukraine would be relegated to First division in 2023.

-The event will be attended by 7,600 spectators.
-The entry is free.
+The event was held over two days, attracting a total of 7,600 spectators (there was no entry fee for either day).